-I’d also add that delicious as this is – and impressive to look at too – it’s actually *much better if you leave it to cool overnight* in the fridge.
+I’d also say that delicious as this is – and it’s impressive to look at too – it’s actually *much better if you leave it to cool overnight* in the fridge.
 The pastry and the mushroom filling will both firm up nicely, and it becomes easy to slice.
 It can be eaten cold too, so it’s great for packed lunches, picnics etc.

-- 2 onions, finely chopped
+- 2 onions (red or white), finely chopped

 - 2 garlic cloves, finely chopped

-- 250g mushrooms, roughly chopped
+- 200g mushrooms (any sort), roughly chopped

-- 200g ground almonds
+- 50g ground almonds

-- 200g breadcrumbs
+- 100g breadcrumbs

-- 2 tablespoons soy sauce
+- 3 tablespoons soy sauce

 - 1 tablespoon of Marmite

-- One pack of puff pastry
+- One pack of ready-made puff pastry (in UK, most supermarkets’ own-brand puff pastry is vegan and dairy-free)

-- Soya milk, for brushing the pastry
+- Soy milk, for brushing the pastry

-1. Preheat the oven to 200C/400F.
+- Preheat the oven to 200°C/400°F.

-6. Bake for about 30 minutes or until the puff pastry is, well, puffed and golden brown.
+- Bake for about 25-30 minutes or until the puff pastry is, well, puffed and golden brown.

 - Let it cool for a few minutes then serve with gravy, baby new potatoes, steamed green vegetables and all your other favourite side-dishes.